๐ท๐๐๐๐๐๐- ๐ผ๐๐๐๐๐- ๐ฎ๐๐๐๐๐๐๐๐- ๐ท๐๐๐ ๐ฏ๐๐๐- ๐ป๐๐ ๐๐๐๐๐- ๐ช๐๐๐๐๐๐๐๐- ๐ฏ๐๐๐๐๐๐ - ๐จ๐ฉ๐ช- ๐ฉ๐๐๐๐๐-๐ฑ๐๐๐๐- ๐ท๐๐๐๐๐๐

 Reaching ABC and Exit

 Getting to ABC and leaving has become more flexible.
-Instead of just starting from Nayapul, now you can begin from places like Phedi, Nayapul, Siwi, or Jhinu Danda.
-Similarly, you can finish your trek at different spots like Swauli Bazar, Nayapul, or Jhinu Danda.
-If you end at Jhinu Danda, you can ride to Pokhara from there.
-If you're short on time, you can start your trek from Jhinu Danda after a quick drive from Pokhara.
-But if you have more time, you can follow the traditional route from Nayapul to Poon Hill, then ABC, and finally to Phedi.
-This gives you more options to adjust your trip based on the time and what's most comfortable for you.
+Instead of just starting from Nayapul, you can begin your trek from places like Phedi, Nayapul, Siwi, or Jhinu Danda.
+Similarly, you can finish at different spots such as Swauli Bazar, Nayapul, or Jhinu Danda.
+If you end at Jhinu Danda, you can take a ride back to Pokhara from there.
+If youโre short on time, you can even start your trek from Jhinu Danda after a quick drive from Pokhara.
+However, if you have more time, you can follow the traditional route from Nayapul to Poon Hill, then ABC, and finally to Phedi.
+This gives you more options to adjust your trip according to the time and what is most comfortable for you.

 Exploring the People and Culture along the ABC Route

-The Annapurna Base Camp Route is a beautiful place with different kinds of people.
-In the lower parts, you'll find Brahmans and Chhetris.
+The Annapurna Base Camp route is a beautiful place, visited by people from all walks of life.ย In the lower parts, you'll find Brahmans and Chhetris.
 As you go higher into the Himalayas, you'll meet Mongoloid Himalayan people.
-The Gurung and Magar people live in this area and they are famous for their bravery in the Gurkha regiment.
+The Gurung and Magar people live in this area, and they are famous for their bravery in the Gurkha regiment.

-Enjoy the breathtaking landscapes and embrace the local culture and hospitality; it will make your trip unforgettable!
+Enjoy the breathtaking landscapes and supportย the local culture and hospitality; it will make your trip unforgettable!

 Key Highlights of ABC Trek: